liu-if-else/liu-if-else.github.io/_posts/2020-11-17-stencil-buffer's-uses-in-unity3d.md

 		     ZFail keep     //default:keep
 		}
 ```
-This struct works in all passes since it is in the SubShader scope.
+This struct works in all passes since it is declared in the SubShader scope.
 Generally, all rasterized fragments will pass the "Ref 0" and "Comp Equal" test in the first shader pass since their stencil values are initial zero.
-"Pass IncrSat" adds one to the stencil value of each passed fragment.
-"Sat" makes the addition in the saturation style: if the result is higher then 255, it stays at 255.
+"Pass IncrSat" adds one to the stencil value of every passed fragment.
+"Sat" makes the addition in the saturation style: if the result is higher than 255, it stays at 255.

 ```c
 ...